maxmusau/conferenceRoom/README.md

              recyclerView.adapter = recyclerAdapter
          }
      }
-## Incase of errors with compatibilty issues with AndroidX add below file to gradle.properties add below line
+# Incase of errors with compatibilty issues with AndroidX add below file to gradle.properties add below line
      android.enableJetifier=true
-## You can also add Internet Permissions in AndroidManifest.xml.
+# You can also add Internet Permissions in AndroidManifest.xml.
        <uses-permission android:name="android.permission.INTERNET"/>

   You are done, Run Your code on the device
+## Step 7
 ## Creatibg a SingleAcitivity page to View a Single Conference room on click
 # Right click on app - New - Activity - Empty Activity.
 Give it a name SingleActivity - Finish
 # After Activity is created, head back to your recycler adapter and add below code inside onBindViewHolder function.